darrenldl/blockyarchive/README.md

 The original SeqBox implementation and format do not support repairing of data, only sector level recoverability

-Blockyarchive allows repairs to be made by adding forward error correction (Reed-Solomon erasure code) to extended versions of SeqBox format, and also allows arranging the blocks in a burst error resistant pattern
+Blockyarchive allows repairs to be made by adding forward error correction (Reed-Solomon erasure code) to extended versions of SeqBox format (named Error-correcting SeqBox or EC-SeqBox for short), and also allows arranging the blocks in a burst error resistant pattern

 Blockyarchive is also more robust compared to the original SeqBox implementation, as it does not assume the SBX container to be well formed, and makes as few assumptions about the SBX container as possible